Taiwan News

-Taiwan News (formerly China News) is an English-language online newspaper and former print newspaper in Taiwan.
-It is owned by foods company I-Mei Foods, which also publishes the Chinese-language news weekly of the same name.
+Taiwan News (formerly China News) is an English and Chinese-language online newspaper and former print newspaper in the Republic of China (Taiwan).
+It was purchased by I-Mei Foods in the 1997, who eventually transitioned the publication to a fully online venture.
+I-Mei also publishes the Chinese-language news weekly of the same name.

+The publication has a roster of foreign and Taiwanese reporters.
+It has business partnerships with Media Outreach, PR Newswire, Reuters, and Report Ocean.